 For questions or complaints about goods or services, visit the Citizens Advice website or call 0808 223 1133.

 Our Environmental Protection Officers will still respond to complaints about noise nuisance.
-However, we'll be giving priority to cases where the noise nuisance is so bad it's causing serious detriment or risk to health.
+However, we'll be giving priority to cases where the noise nuisance is so bad that it's causing serious detriment or risk to health.

 It's important to realise that as people are now staying at home more, daytime noises like barking dogs may be heard more.
 Unless a noise is having a serious impact on you then it's not likely to meet the legal threshold where we can take enforcement action.